Frequently Asked Questions (FAQs)

 Our student body representatives, who participate in various committees of the university and help shaping the study conditions at FAU, also have a working group for international students.
 If you would like to become a member of this group or are just looking for support, please contact them here.

-When you make the decision to study in a foreign country it is crucial to understand that things will differ in many aspects from your life and studies in your home country and that you will need to adjust to these differences, such as:
+When it comes to the German academic system, it is crucial for your study success to understand that your study experience at FAU will differ in many aspects from your studies in your home country and that you will need to adjust to these differences, such as:

 - how the university and its infrastructure are organized